-- Conduct semi-annual performance tests for formaldehyde to demonstrate that your emissions remain ≤ concentration limit; and - Collect the catalyst inlet temperature data according to the requirements in this module; and - Reduce these data to 4-hour rolling averages; and - Maintain the 4-hour rolling averages within the operating limits for the catalyst inlet temperature; and - Measure the pressure drop across the catalyst once per month and demonstrate that the pressure drop across the catalyst is within the operating limitation established during the performance test.
+- Conduct semi-annual performance tests for formaldehyde to demonstrate that your emissions remain at or below the limit; and - Collect the catalyst inlet temperature data according to the requirements in this module; and - Reduce these data to 4-hour rolling averages; and - Maintain the 4-hour rolling averages within the operating limits for the catalyst inlet temperature; and - Measure the pressure drop across the catalyst once per month and demonstrate that the pressure drop across the catalyst is within the operating limitation established during the performance test.

-Complying with the requirement to limit the concentration of formaldehyde and not using oxidation catalyst or NSCR:
+Complying with the requirement to limit the concentration of formaldehyde and not using oxidation catalyst:

-- Conduct semi-annual performance tests for formaldehyde to demonstrate that your emissions remain ≤concentration limit; and - Collect the approved operating parameter (if any) data according to the requirements in this module; and - · Reduce these data to 4-hour rolling averages; and - Maintain the 4-hour rolling averages within the operating limitations for the operating parameters established during the performance test.
+- Conduct semi-annual performance tests for formaldehyde to demonstrate that emissions remain at or below the limit; and - Collect the approved operating parameter (if any) data according to the requirements in this module; and - Reduce these data to 4-hour rolling averages; and - Maintain the 4-hour rolling averages within the operating limitations for the operating parameters established during the performance test.